 In fact, the book even advises women how and when to read the text, in order that they too, might know what to expect from a respectable suitor, what touching may or may not be appropriate and in what situations, as well as learning about sexual positions and how to both please and be pleased by one’s lover.

 The text places a lot of importance on the pleasures of the sex act – the various sex acts – understanding that a good and healthy sex life is a sign of a happy marriage and partnership.

-Same sex relationships are discussed, and not – as one might superficially assume – in a disapproving way.
-While some early translations have rendered the practises as being unsavoury, the original text do not condone same sex relationships.
+Same-sex relationships are discussed, and not – as one might superficially assume – in a disapproving way.
+While some early translations have rendered the practices as being unsavory, the original text does not condone same-sex relationships.

 The texts speak of some people of a ‘third nature’ (nature meaning sexuality, according to Doniger), which these days would probably translate to something like ‘non-binary’.